zpconn/zachconn/posts/2014-05-20-spherical-alpha-shapes.markdown

 ---
-title: Data visualization: spherical alpha shapes
+title: 'Data visualization: spherical alpha shapes'
 ---

 Suppose you are given a set of points on a surface, say a flat sheet of paper or a sphere.
 Your goal is to find a bounding polygon with the following properties: